LAW1223/Bunny/README.md

 ### HuggingFace transformers

-Here we show a code snippet to show you how to use [Bunny-v1.0-3B](https://huggingface.co/BAAI/Bunny-v1_0-3B) with HuggingFace transformers:
+Here we show a code snippet to show you how to use [Bunny-v1.0-3B](https://huggingface.co/BAAI/Bunny-v1_0-3B) and [Bunny-v1.0-2B-zh](https://huggingface.co/BAAI/Bunny-v1_0-2B-zh) with HuggingFace transformers:
 Before running the snippet, you need to install the following dependencies:

 ```shell